Devendra Jhajharia

 Devendra Jhajharia (born 10 June 1981) is an Indian Paralympic javelin thrower competing in F46 events.
 He is the first Indian Paralympics player to win two gold medals at the Paralympics.
 He won his first gold in the javelin throw at the 2004 Summer Paralympics in Athens, becoming the second gold medalist at the Paralympics for his country.
 At the 2016 Summer Paralympics in Rio de Janeiro, he won a second gold medal in the same event, bettering his previous record.
 Devendra is currently being supported by the Olympic Gold Quest.
 He becomes India's most decorated Paralympic player by winning his third medal, a silver at the 2020 Summer Paralympics at Tokyo.
+In 2024, he was elected president of the Paralympic Committee of India.

 Early life and background

-Jhajharia was born in 1981 and hails from the Churu District in Rajasthan.
+Jhajharia was born on 10 June 1981, in Churu, Rajasthan.
 At the age of eight, climbing a tree he touched a live electric cable.
 He received medical attention but the doctors were forced to amputate his left hand.
 In 1997 he was spotted by Dronacharya Awardee coach R. D. Singh while competing at a school sports day, and from that point was coached by Singh.
 He gave credit to his personal coach R. D. Singh for 2004 Paralympic Gold Medal, saying: "He gives me a lot of advice and helps me during training."

 He has been coached by Sunil Tanwar since 2015.